 Asked about PBP on Thursday at his press conference ahead of Monday’s trip to West Brom, Dyche said: “What seems to be the narrative is the top six having most of the decision-making power.

 “If you are talking about looking after everyone in the lower leagues, then in theory, to look after the Premier League, you share that power.

 “So therefore, in possible terms, they should say ‘OK, we want to look after them but we are going to share that power across the league’, simply because everyone’s earned the right to be in the Premier League.
 We deserve to be there, we’ve proved that.

 “I think it’s fair to say everyone should have a say, everyone should have their agreed moments of who gets what for what reason.
 And if that can work in the bigger picture – obviously it hasn’t worked in this case – then I’m sure everyone will be willing to play their part.”

-Wednesday’s statement from the Premier League also said there had been agreement to “work together as a 20-club collective on a strategic plan for the future structures and financing of English football”, and for a rescue package for League One and Two clubs of £50million in grants and interest-free loans to be made available, with discussions regarding Championship clubs to continue.
+Wednesday’s Premier League statement said there had been agreement for the clubs to work together on a “strategic plan” for the future of English football, and for a rescue package for League One and Two sides of £50million in grants and loans to be made available, with discussions regarding Championship clubs to continue.

-He said: “I think with what’s going on in world, if that is a way of balancing what is appropriate for the TV and media, I can’t see that big a problem with it.
+He said: “I think with what’s going on in the world, if that’s a way of balancing what is appropriate for the TV and media, I can’t see that big a problem with it.

 “Is it a challenge for some families?
 I’m sure it is, particularly with what’s going on.
-But I’m only speaking as a football fan, and for me, then I would, yes, I’d pay that and sit with my family and hopefully enjoy a game.”
+I’m only speaking as a football fan, and for me, then I would pay that, sit with my family and hopefully enjoy a game.”